Quantification of powder samples

 The Breeze start screen should look like this:

-You will then see the following view (if you already have a Study in Record press the “Add” button first in the lower-left corner).
-Select the “Tutorial” tab.
+Press the “Tutorial” button and Select the “Tutorial” tab.
 Select “Powder Quantification” in the “Name” drop-down menu.
 Press “OK” to start downloading the image data.

-A “Study” called “Powder_Quantification” has now been created that includes seven training images (with different concentrations) and three unknown test images.
+A “Project” called “Powder_Quantification” has now been created that includes seven training images (with different concentrations) and three unknown test images.

 You can click on a table row to see the preview image (pseudo-RGB) for each image.